GCRA101/ETABS-Base-Reactions-Exchange-Tool/README.md

 # ETABS Base Reactions Exchange Tool 🏗️

-Windows Desktop application developed in VB.Net.
-The app allows the user to select a source Etabs file from which to extract all the joint reactions corresponding to the levels and load cases selected by the user.
-The user then just needs to select the target Etabs file where to push all the base joints and their own reaction forces, with inverted sign as expected.
-The modified target model gets saved as a new file with an ad-hoc prefix based on the current date.

-A Windows Desktop application developed in **VB.Net** that enables engineers to seamlessly transfer **joint reactions** between different ETABS models.
+A Windows Desktop application developed in **VB.Net** that enables engineers to seamlessly transfer **joint reactions** between different ETABS models based on multiple selection criteria.
 This tool eliminates the need for manual workflows with spreadsheets, saving significant time and reducing errors.

 ---